BroVic/RQDAassist/README.md

 #### Source install

-If the package **RGtk2** needs to be installed, its dependencies i.e. the GTk distribution will first be downloaded and then the package will be compiled from source.
-The user should note that this may take a while; when the installation gets to this point for RGtk2
+The source installation should be the choice if the `install` function is to be used non-interactively.
+If the package **RGtk2** needs to be installed, its dependencies i.e. the GTK distribution will first be downloaded, its static libraries and header files placed on `PATH` and then RGtk2 will be compiled from source.
+The user should note that this will take a while; when the installation gets to this point for RGtk2,

     * byte-compile and prepare package for lazy loading